-Statistics will explore different types of data and see how certain variables and/or conditions affect data.
-Topics include probability, measures of tendency, gathering and analyzing data, distributions, testing, studies and experiments.
+Probability and statistics will explore the analysis and interpretation of different types of data to help us better understand the world and to make informed predictions and decisions.
+Example topics include probability, randomness, measures of tendency, variance, distributions, trends, and data collection.
 Evaluation will be from quizzes, tests, projects, homework.
 A local final will be given.